Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Related Work

-In contrast to this, \gls*{drl} approaches usually predict driving control commands such as steering angle, throttle, and braking.

 Most similar to our work, both Chen et al. \cite{chen2019free} and Agarwal et al. \cite{agarwal2021learning} use semantic \gls*{bev} state representations with access to \gls*{gt} information.
-While we benchmark different \gls*{bev} representations for efficiency in the context of \gls*{drl}, the focus of our work is the introduction of a recurrent learning scheme that propagates the hidden state along all steps of the observed trajectory, thus alleviating the need for frame-stacking architectures.
+While we benchmark different \gls*{bev} representations for learning efficiency in the context of \gls*{drl}, the focus of our work is the introduction of a recurrent learning scheme that propagates the hidden state along all steps of the observed trajectory.
+Alleviating the need for frame-stacking architectures ultimately leads to improved agent behavior given the chosen reward objective.